Loans

 The Loan Simulator helps you calculate your potential student loan payments based on individual need.
 You can use this tool to help estimate payments when you're struggling with payments or if you are looking into what would happen if you borrow more.

-If a parent has the need for the Parent PLUS loan, complete the steps below:
+If families are considering a Parent PLUS loan, complete the steps below:

 • Open and read any mail you receive regarding your student loans.